mxmlnkn/rapidgzip/results/benchmarks/benchmarkIOWrite.md

  3. fwrite needs at least write sizes >= 64 KiB, while write needs >= 16 KiB to reach the maximum speed.
  4. Using more threads for pwrite does NOT speed things up!
     And while the mean stays somewhat stable, the minimum tends lower for more threads, probably because of stragglers.
- 5. ftruncate + mmap DOES profit from more threads, reaching somehwat of a maximum at 8 threads, but it is still SLOWER than a simple single-core pwrite.
+ 5. ftruncate + mmap DOES profit from more threads, reaching somewhat of a maximum at 8 threads, but it is still SLOWER than a simple single-core pwrite.
  6. Writing to 4 files from 4 threads doubles the write speed to ~8.7 GB/s!
     However, how can I make use of this when I want one result file?!